shivannis/xandr-docs-public/xandr-docs/articles/invest/competitive-exclusions.md

 ---
 title : Microsoft Invest - Competitive Exclusions
-description: Use competitive exclusions to prevent creatives from serving alongside each other.
+description: Use the competitive exclusions settings to prevent creatives from serving alongside each other.
 These settings are available at the advertiser and creative levels.
 ---

 # Microsoft Invest - competitive exclusions